SNEWS2/BEMEWS/README.md

 TROUBLESHOOTING:

-1) When using EMEWS you may have to set the PYTHONPATH environment variable to your PWD and/or wherever the EMEWS module was installed in steps 3) or step 4)
+1) When using BEMEWS you may have to set the PYTHONPATH environment variable to your PWD and/or wherever the BEMEWS module was installed in steps 3) or step 4)

 2) If your script still cannot find the module you may need to put the *.so library in the same directory as the file.
 The *.so library is in one of the subfolders in the build directory.